Automation

 How it works

-A trigger starts the automation — a Collabase event, a schedule, an incoming webhook, an external service event, or a manual run.
+A trigger starts the automation — a Collabase event, a timer, an incoming request, an external service event, or a manual run by a user.

 Conditions

-A condition evaluates data from the trigger or a previous action and decides whether to continue.
-If it fails, the branch stops.
+Condition nodes evaluate data from the trigger or a previous action and decide whether to continue or branch.
+A failed condition stops that branch silently.

 Actions

-An action does something — creates a page, sends a Slack message, creates a Jira issue, calls an API, runs AI, or updates a registry object.
+An action does something — creates a task, sends a Slack message, opens a Jira issue, calls an external service, or runs AI.
+Each action passes its output forward.

 Execution model

-When a trigger fires, the engine runs these steps in order:- Trigger fires — the event passes its output fields downstream
+When a trigger fires, the engine runs these steps:- Trigger fires — the event passes its output fields to every connected downstream node.

-- Actions execute — each action runs, receives the previous output, and produces its own
+- Actions execute — actions run in graph order.
+Each action receives upstream data and produces its own output.

-- Execution is logged — every run appears in the Runs tab with per-step output
+- Every step is logged — all runs appear in the Runs tab with per-node input, output, and status.

-Collabase ships with 38 pre-built connectors covering:Slack, Teams, Discord
+Collabase ships with 40+ pre-built connectors:Slack, Teams, Discord

 GitHub, GitLab, Jira